HMS Himalaya (1854): Naval career

 She retired from trooping service and was decommissioned on 28 September 1894.
 Retained to become a coal hulk in the Hamoaze, Devonport, in December 1895, and with the new name C60, she was sent to Hull for conversion by Earle's Shipbuilding Co to a vessel able to store 4,500 tons of coal.
 She returned to Devonport at the end of June 1896.

 C60 was sold out of the navy on 28 September 1920 to a private owner, E. W. Payne, and towed to Portland Harbour as Himalaya, to continue as a coal hulk.
 She remained in this role until the Second World War.
-She was sunk by air attack, by Junkers 87 dive bombers of the German Luftwaffe, on 12 June 1940.
+She was sunk by air attack, by Junkers Ju 87 dive bombers of the German Luftwaffe, on 12 June 1940.

 Legacy

 Himalaya's figurehead of an Indian warrior is preserved in the National Maritime Museum, Greenwich.